Arpit-Avasarmol/Text-Summarization/README.md

 Based on the evaluation metrics, we selected the Pegasus model for further experimentation and deployment.

-**Custom Dataset and Fine-Tuning**
+**SAMSum Dataset and Fine-Tuning**
-We collected a custom dataset of Google Play reviews using the Google-Play-Scrapper library, which contains reviews for various apps along with their ratings.
-We fine-tuned the Pegasus model on this custom dataset to adapt it to our specific domain.
+We first evaluated the SacreBLEU score and Rogue Score, and found that Pegasus outperformed other models.
+Then for fine-tuning, we used the SAMSum (Short Ad-hoc Message Summarization), a  dataset designed for the task of summarizing short conversational messages, particularly from social media platforms like WhatsApp.
+It consists of dialogue data with messages exchanged between speakers, along with manually annotated summaries for each conversation.
+We fine-tuned the Pegasus model on this dataset to adapt it to our specific domain.

 **Deployment on Gradio App**
 We deployed the fine-tuned Pegasus model on a Gradio app for easy access and usage.
 Users can input lengthy text documents such as app reviews, and the model will generate abstractive summaries in real-time.